DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 :--                 |:--

 #### Line inner
-The following tables describe the fields and buttons that are available on the **Line inner** tab of the Acknowledgement page.
+The following tables describe the fields and buttons that are available on the **Line inner** tab of the Acknowledgement page. <br>
 The **Line item - inner** POA response codes are managed on this tab.

 ##### Fields